Python3pkg/Color_detection_Project/README.md

 	 the following (replace X):
 	 apt-cache search python | egrep "^python2.[0-9]" --color sudo apt-get install python2.X
-	- For Red Hat/ RHEL / CentOS Linux, do the follong: sudo yum install python
+	- For Red Hat/ RHEL / CentOS Linux, do the following: sudo yum install python
 	- Repeat the first step (check python version)
 	- Open a command prompt and do the following to check if "pip"